Home » Employment » Military Spouse Employment: Most Common Struggles

 Most Common Struggles for Military Spouse Employment

 As a military spouse, you can get used to putting yourself on the back burner.
-The military life can make it hard to do what you want, whether that is going to school or working.
-There are so many different hurdles for military spouses that want to pursue their own careers.
-Here are some of the most common struggles for military spouse employment and how to handle them.
+Military life can make it hard to do what you want, whether that is going to school or working.
+There are so many different hurdles for military spouses who want to pursue their own careers.
+Here are some of the most common struggles faced by military spouses in employment and how to address them.

 Cures for Military Spouse Employment Struggles

-There are many common struggles encountered by military spouses.
+There are many common struggles that military spouses face.
 Here we outline the most common ones along with recommended remedies for each.

 Moving Often

-As a military spouse, you are probably going to move often.
-Usually, that means every three to four years, although some military families move more often than that.
-They are a couple of different challenges that come with this type of lifestyle.
+As a military spouse, you are likely to move frequently.
+Typically, this means every three to four years, although some military families relocate more frequently than that.
+There are several challenges associated with this type of lifestyle.

-The first is employers not wanting to hire you when they see or know that you are a military spouse.
+The first is that employers may not want to hire you when they see or learn that you are a military spouse.
 They don’t want to hire you over someone that they know probably isn’t going to move as often.
-They don’t want to spend the time and energy to train someone that they feel won’t be around long enough.
+They don’t want to spend the time and energy to train someone who they feel won’t be around long enough.

 It is illegal for a company not to hire someone based on their marital status.
-However, this is very hard to prove and in most cases not realistic or financially worth pursuing.
+However, this is very difficult to prove and, in most cases, not realistic or financially worthwhile to pursue.
 An employer can not hire you for a multitude of reasons, and you might never know if it was because you were a military spouse or for something else.

 So what can you do?

 Work to show companies what you can offer.
-If you have the right skills and a good worth ethic, that can go a long way for some employers.
-Make sure to highlight why they would want to hire you over anyone else.
+If you possess the right skills and a strong work ethic, that can go a long way with some employers.
+Ensure that you highlight why they would want to hire you over others.

-Work to show employers in general that hiring military spouses is a good thing.
+Work to demonstrate to employers in general that hiring military spouses is a beneficial practice.
 There are ways to make a job work, even if the military spouse has to move away.
-Many jobs can be worked at home, even if they have not been done at home in the past.
+Many jobs can be performed at home, even if they have not been done so in the past.

 Find companies that do hire military spouses and see if they are a good fit for your career goals.
 If a company has stated that they are welcoming to military spouses, that is one part of the career journey that you don’t have to worry about.